PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 cleanup.
 The caller retains stable complete shape evidence under the existing guard, with its sort and following Conv-input repair boundary fixed.

+The standalone final stale Conv-input owner always prunes unused tensors, even when its rewrite counter is zero.
+Characterization therefore requires a clamped tensor-count delta in the caller plus a stable complete shape result.
+Cleanup-only evidence does not broaden the existing rewrite-only guard, and the following mixed-Concat boundary remains fixed.

 Dynamic Squeeze runtime-shape plumbing no longer rebuilds the lowerer's operator list.
 The established matcher still converts each eligible Squeeze to the same Reshape and records its `SHAPE`/`GATHER` prefix.
 After all direct